ryansheehy0/Cheat_Sheets/sort_algorithms.md

 O(n^2)

 ## Comparison
+A comparison sorting algorithm compares two at a time using either < or > operators.

 ### Quick Sort
 Quicksort defines a pivot(usually at the end) and sorts the array so that elements to the left are less than the pivot and elements to the right are greater than the pivot.
 This is then done recursively to the left and right sides until there is no longer anything to sort.